bbokorney/intro-to-maps/README.md

 ## Example: User comments

-Maps are useful when you have a unique identifier which can be used to tie together multiple pieces of data.
+Maps are useful when you have a unique identifier which can be used to associate multiple pieces of data.
 A common identifier in many computer systems is a user id.
 User ids are helpful because in most systems they are guaranteed to be unique among all users of the system.
 Let's see how maps can be used in conjunction with user ids to solve the following problem: